If you’re interested in Japanese culture and Video Games, you’d do well to check out my new blog Kougeki: Japanese-English Gaming.

 The Japanese writing system is split into three parts.
 Two of these are syllabaries, and the last is a collection of symbols.
 Japanese doesn’t have an ‘alphabet’ so to speak, as it does a ‘syllabary’, or symbols associated with monosyllabic phonemes.
 There are two sets of symbols associated with these sounds, one called Hiragana which is used for native words, and one called Katakana which is used for borrowed words or emphasis.
-The third part is the Kanji, or symbols borrowed from the Chinese writing system, that make up all sort of words.
+The third part is the Kanji or symbols borrowed from the Chinese writing system, that make up all sorts of words.

 These are the first videos I’ve made in this manner, and we made these in a public place (Starbucks, shocker) so the sound is wonky.
 But, here is the video explaining the cards, and the “K” and “G” sounds of Japanese.
 Please pardon my pronunciation, I’m completely self-taught and so I probably do it a bit wrong.

-Below is the video of the “K” consonant syllables with a little vocabulary, and then followed by the modified voiced “G” consonant syllables with a little vocabulary:
+Below is the video of the “K” consonant syllables with a little vocabulary, then followed by the modified voiced “G” consonant syllables with a little vocabulary:

 So those are the cards I’m going to be using throughout this tutorial series on the Japanese writing system.
 I thought I’d actually put some of the content on the cards in the blog, so to more easily see what’s on the cards I’ve listed below what I went over in the video.
 I introduce each syllable, pure and modified, and then the corresponding vocabulary (that’s in the video, the kana cards themselves have MUCH more vocabulary):